Satyam scandal: Aftermath

 Also on 10 January 2009, the same day, the Crime Investigation Department (CID) team picked up Vadlamani Srinivas, Satyam's then-CFO, for questioning.
 He was arrested later and kept in judicial custody.

 On 11 January 2009, the government nominated noted banker Deepak Parekh, former NASSCOM chief Kiran Karnik, and former SEBI member C Achuthan to Satyam's board.

 Analysts in India have termed the Satyam scandal India's own Enron scandal.
 Some social commentators see it more as a part of a broader problem relating to India's family-owned corporate environment.

 Immediately following the news, Merrill Lynch (now a part of Bank of America) and State Farm Insurance terminated its engagement with the company.
 Also, Credit Suisse suspended its coverage of Satyam.
-It was also reported that Satyam's auditing firm PricewaterhouseCoopers will be scrutinised for complicity in this scandal.
+It was also reported that Satyam's auditing firm PricewaterhouseCoopers will be scrutinized for complicity in this scandal.
 SEBI, the stock market regulator, also said that, if found guilty, its license to work in India may be revoked.
 Satyam was the 2008 winner of the coveted Golden Peacock Award for Corporate Governance under Risk Management and Compliance Issues, which was stripped from them in the aftermath of the scandal.
 The New York Stock Exchange has halted trading in Satyam stock as of 7 January 2009.
 India's National Stock Exchange has announced that it will remove Satyam from its S&P CNX Nifty 50-share index on 12 January.
 The founder of Satyam was arrested two days after he admitted to falsifying the firm's accounts.
 Ramalinga Raju was charged with several offences, including criminal conspiracy, breach of trust, and forgery.

 Satyam's shares fell to 11.50 rupees on 10 January 2009, their lowest level since March 1998, compared to a high of 544 rupees in 2008.
 On the New York Stock Exchange, Satyam shares peaked in 2008 at US$29.10.
 By March 2009, they were trading around US$1.80.